 Nutrition

 Egg Farmers of Canada offered me financial compensation to develop a recipe with Canadian Grade A eggs.
-Thanks for supporting the sponsors that allow me to create new recipes for Kitchen Heals Soul.
 As always, please know that I wouldn’t work with a sponsor or product if it wasn’t worth it.
 And since I cannot live without eggs (or eggnog custard), this just makes sense!

 Olivia @ livforcake says